typpo/blog/source/_posts/2013-08-27-how-my-ridiculous-side-project-got-acquired.markdown

 Caveat: social traffic fades quickly and is mostly full of people who are not that interested in what you're making.
 It was helpful in getting started, but the results were not permanent and the marginal benefit decreases quickly.

-## Lesson 3: Giving feedback on your site should be very easy
+## Lesson 3: Users should be able to provide feedback very easily

-Some of my best contacts who made significant contributions came through Asterank's About/Feedback page.
+Some of my best contacts came through Asterank's About page.
 I provided my email address and added a contact form.
-People tend to prefer the form, but I recommend having both (the form is low-friction, but some feel it is too indirect).
+I recommend having both (the form is low-friction, but some dislike the indirectness).

 {% imgcap center http://i.imgur.com/FTOZyrJm.png A basic email form only takes a few minutes to add. %}

 I also added a way to "subscribe to updates," but it actually just sent me their email address.
 I used this to gage interest; there was no point in setting up a mailing list before I knew people would use it.

 Regardless of how you want to be contacted, an easy-to-find About page is essential.
-It facilitated several job opportunities, conference invitiations, and media interview requests.
+It facilitated several job opportunities, conference invitiations, and media interviews.

-## Lesson 4: LinkedIn can sometimes be useful

-LinkedIn is full of bullshit, but most people are on it.
-This is very important if you're tackling an industry outside tech.
-It allowed the Planetary Resources guys to find me initially.

-{% imgcap center http://i.imgur.com/LtfZbIxm.png I am thankful for gmail filters. %}

-I know many software engineers question the value of LinkedIn.
-It may cost you some sanity, but maintaining a basic, up-to-date profile was worth it.

-## Lesson 5: Open source everything you can

-Most people are surprised when I tell them Asterank is entirely [open source](https://github.com/typpo/asterank).
-It lends an air of transparency and invites collaborators.
-The project received valuable feedback as a result.

-Most people who said they wanted to participate never actually contributed, but they had good ideas.
-Open sourcing was a great way to meet people who offered moral support and perspectives on innovation and future growth.

-## Lesson 6: There might be leads in your analytics
+## Lesson 4: There might be leads in your analytics

 Scan your analytics every now and then, especially referers.
 I made a valuable contact just by noticing a link from company email.
 I reached out without referencing that I was watching the logs, but it's much easier to "cold" contact someone you know is already interested.

 When I sent emails, I sometimes tracked clicks by linking `http://asterank.com/?f=n`, where n is a unique string.
 This way, even if they didn't respond, I could tell who was interested enough to click.

+## Lesson 5: LinkedIn can sometimes be useful

+LinkedIn can be frustrating for software engineers, but it is especially important if you're tackling an industry outside tech.
+It provided an easy way for the Planetary Resources guys to find me.

+{% imgcap center http://i.imgur.com/LtfZbIxm.png LinkedIn has lots of recruiters. %}

+I know many software engineers who question the value of LinkedIn.
+It may cost you some sanity, but maintaining a basic, up-to-date profile was worth it.

+## Lesson 6: Open source everything you can

+Most people are surprised when I tell them Asterank is entirely [open source](https://github.com/typpo/asterank).
+It lends an air of transparency and invites collaborators.
+The project receives valuable feedback as a result.

+Most people who said they wanted to participate never actually contributed, but they had good ideas.
+The additional perspective helped guide the growth of Asterank and the "words of encouragement" helped me focus on doing more.

+People in tech are often interested in how technologies are specifically used in certain applications.
+Asterank capitalized on this, with its webgl visualizations making rounds in the webgl community.
+You can get the attention of smart and well-connected people by showcasing interesting technology applications.

-## Lesson 8: Stick with it
+## Lesson 7: Stick with it

 I have 5+ side projects.
-Some of them could be businesses, but I always get bored after a couple weeks.
-Asterank was the only project that I've stuck with for over a year, and it paid off even though there is not a clear way to monetize it.
+I'd like to make businesses out of them, but I often lose interest after a couple weeks.
+Asterank was the only project that I've stuck with for over a year, and it paid off even though there wasn't a clear path to monetization.

 {% imgcap center http://i.imgur.com/PSu18sK.png I should get out more. %}

 It's hard to predict what will be valuable as a side project.
 For hobbies, working on what you're most passionate about is the best way to get a return.
 Otherwise you lack the discipline to follow through.

-## Lesson 9: Be grateful
+## Lesson 8: Be grateful

 I've had to make some hard decisions and turn down some great opportunities to wind up here.
 I'm really lucky to have options and support from friends, family, and coworkers.